mikalaiyurkin/umlcharter/docs/sequence_diagram/README.md

 <details>
 <summary><h3>Actions in loop</h3></summary>

-Certain actions in the flow can be grouped to visually note these are happening inside a loop.
+Certain actions in the flow can be grouped to visually highlight these are happening inside a loop.

 To identify the group of actions running in a loop, you can use context manager `loop`: